GeoNode/documentation/usage/managing_datasets/dataset_styling.rst

 So you can tell different stories depending on how the data is presented.
 For any given data or dataset, you should explore different styling options and choose the best style for that.

-In GeoNode each dataset has a *Default Style* which is determined by the nature of the data you're mapping.
+In GeoNode each dataset has one style refered to as a *Default Style* which is determined by the nature of the data you're mapping.
 When uploading a new dataset (see :ref:`uploading-datasets`) a new default style will be associated to it.

 Editing the Dataset Style
 -----------------------